Sam-Max/rcmltb/README.md

 ```
 mirror - mirror to selected cloud
+zipmirror - mirror and zip to cloud
+unzipmirror - mirror and extract to cloud
-mirrorbatch - mirror files in batch to selected cloud
+mirrorbatch - mirror files in batch to cloud
-mirrorset - select cloud and folder where to mirror
+mirrorset - select cloud/folder where to mirror
 leech - leech from cloud to Telegram
 copy - copy from cloud to cloud
 myfiles - file manager